Premium Bricks made from sand and rubber

 Premium Bricks made from sand and rubber: A solution to carbon emissions?

-According to Business Waste, a residuals management company, at least two billion tons of waste come from construction and demolition worldwide, which is also responsible for at least 40% of carbon dioxide emissions.
+According to Business Waste, a residuals management company, at least 2 billion tons of waste come from construction and demolition worldwide, and this activity is responsible for at least 40% of carbon dioxide emissions.

-Faced with this problem, and considering that the world's natural resources are running out, K-BRIQ® relied on the highest-quality technology to produce a premium brick based on recycled elements, guaranteeing superior sustainability and ultra-low carbon emissions.
+Faced with this problem, and considering that the world's natural resources are depleting, K-BRIQ® relied on the highest-quality technology to produce a premium brick based on recycled materials, ensuring superior sustainability and ultra-low carbon emissions.

-Each brick is composed of 95% recycled materials from construction and demolition waste, such as old bricks, rubble, and mortar.
+Each brick is composed of 95% recycled materials derived from construction and demolition waste, including old bricks, rubble, and mortar.
 After being washed and processed, reused plasterboard is added and mixed with their “secret sauce”, a non-toxic binder of its own manufacture.
 It is then compacted using high-pressure hydraulic compression technology, a process that consumes less than 10% of the energy used in traditional brick production.

-After shaping the products, they are transferred to drying chambers to undergo a curing process at very low temperatures for a short period of time.
+After shaping, the products are transferred to drying chambers for curing at very low temperatures for a short period.
 The entire process, from waste collection to distribution, takes 24 hours.

-They have a certified range of 12 colors, ranging from the most traditional tones to the brightest, such as magenta or cyan, offering a unique character and a versatile, elegant, and sustainable solution for architectural facades or interior spaces in the construction area.
+They offer a certified range of 12 colors, from traditional tones to the brightest hues such as magenta and cyan, providing a distinctive character and a versatile, elegant, and sustainable solution for architectural facades and interior spaces in the construction sector.

 A new foundation for a more sustainable world